mercadopago/devsite-docs/guides/sdks/official/java/create-payments.en.md

 ## Get payment

-See all the information of a payment through the payment ID.
+It is possible to query all the information of a payment through the payment ID using the SDK below.
+For details of the request parameters, access the [Get Payment](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/payments/_payments_id/get) API.

 [[[
 ```java